masettymahima/EarlySignal/README.md

 | **Geographic precision** | County/City/State level | Census tract level | 10× finer |
 | **Frequency of updates** | Weekly | Continuous | Real-time |

----

-By combining peer-to-peer symptom reporting with AI-driven spatial clustering, the system surfaces emerging health signals at a fraction of the time and cost of centralized infrastructures.
 Even a few days of earlier awareness can translate to significant economic and health impact by reducing outbreak costs, preventing secondary cases, and enabling faster local action.

----

 ### Use Cases